Exenter/Comparing-two-RNAseq-analysis-tools-STAR-vs-Kallisto/README.md

 # Comparing two RNAseq analysis tools

 This repository is the final deliverable for our tutored project as a group of Master bioinformatics students.
-The goal was to make and benchmark 3 pipelines using StAR+HTseq count, STAR quantmode, and Kallisto for RNAseq analysis.
+The goal was to make and benchmark 3 pipelines using STAR+HTseq count, STAR quantmode, and Kallisto for RNAseq analysis.
 These were made with Snakemake.
 The Snakefile contains all 3 pipelines.
+There is also a config file to allow easy customization of the pipeline.

 # Kallisto pipeline
-Pretty straightforward, it runs the 2 main Kallisto commands, the first one indexes the fasta file, the second runs the quantification tool.
+It runs the 2 main Kallisto commands:
+   - The first one indexes the cDNA fasta file
+   - The second runs the quantification tool
+   - We added an extra transcript-to-gene tool to convert the counts to gene counts

 # STAR-HTseq pipeline
-A bit more sophisticated.
 Here we have to use 3 different pieces of software :
   - Star itself, to index the genome and map the reads on it
   - Samtools, to convert the .sam output of Star into a .bam, and then to sort and index this file